zakirpcs/nagios-SmartAlerts/README.md

-Using this plugin yuo will be able to send notification alert through email along with nagiosgraph.
+Using this plugin you will be able to send notification alert through email along with nagiosgraph.

 # Installation Procedure